 Irritable bowel syndrome

-Irritable bowel syndrome (IBS) is the most common intestinal upset, affecting 1-2 in every ten people.
-IBS is not dangerous in any way.
-It can be uncomfortable, unpleasant and distressing.
+Irritable bowel syndrome (IBS) is the most common intestinal upset, affecting 1-2 in every 10 people.
+IBS is not dangerous in any way, but it can be uncomfortable, unpleasant, and distressing.

 Irritable bowel syndrome symptoms are intermittent.
 They come and go.

-Symptoms may be present for few days at a time, or a week or longer.
+Symptoms may be present for a few days at a time, or a week, or longer.
 They usually settle down completely between flare-ups only to come back later.
-Irritable bowel syndrome is triggered in some people by stress.
-Some people can identify foods associated with a flare up of their symptoms.
+In some people Irritable bowel syndrome is triggered in by stress.
+Some people can identify particular foods associated with a flare-up of their symptoms.

 IBS symptoms may be anything from occasional and mild through to severe distressing and incapacitating.
 The pain can be severe and very real.